rmirra/rmirra.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm Rajalaxmi Rajagopalan, an incoming Ph.D. student to the Electrical and Computer Engineering Department at the University of Illinois - Urbana Champaign (UIUC).
+I'm an incoming Ph.D. student to the Electrical and Computer Engineering Department at the University of Illinois - Urbana Champaign (UIUC).

 I will be working with [Dr. Romit Roy Choudhury](http://croy.web.engr.illinois.edu/) in the Systems and Networking Research Group [(SyNRG)](https://synrg.csl.illinois.edu/)